-Michael is a 'guardian angel' who appears when children need an invisible ('imaginary') friend until the birthday after his help worked.
-His charge from ages 5 to 10, would be-author Jane Claremont, is about to marry Tv series star Hugh Danderford.
+Michael Friend (Eric Winter) is a "guardian angel" who appears when children need an invisible ("imaginary") friend until the birthday after his help worked.
+His charges are usually from ages five to ten.
+Would be-author Jane Claremont (Alyssa Milano) is about to marry television series star Hugh Morrison (Ivan Sergei).
 Now Michael appears again, but neither understands with which mission.
 He's in love with her, a new experience, gradually seduces her by being his irresistible, soul-mate-like self and becomes corporeal.
 She stubbornly claims toward him, Hugh and her best friend, a psychotherapist, to remain committed to Hugh.Written by

-Alyssa Mylano plays Ivan Sergei's girlfriend in the movie.
-In the series "Charmed" they played sister (Phoebe Halliwell) and brother in law (Henry Mitchell - husband of Paige Matthews - half sister of Phoebe).
+Alyssa Milano played Ivan Sergei's girlfriend in this movie.
+On Charmed (1998), they played sister (Phoebe Halliwell) and brother-in-law (Henry Mitchell - husband of Paige Matthews - half sister of Phoebe).
 See more »

 During the last 15 minutes, Jane and Michael are standing outside talking.
 It is obvious they are not really outside, as there is no wind, their hair never moves at all nor does anything move in the background.
 See more »

 13 of 29 people found this review helpful.